“If you don’t teach your child about kids like mine, I’ll teach my child about kids like yours.

 People who use wheelchairs, walkers, and braces.

 Kids who are missing an arm, a leg, or maybe an ear.

 All kinds of people, and that is what makes this world interesting.

 And if you don’t, I’ll still be there to let my kids know that sometimes moms and dads forget to tell their kids different is beautiful.

 That kids who say mean things or point and stare, just haven’t been taught a crucial lesson.

 They haven’t been taught the lesson that different is normal…everyone is different.”

 This story was submitted to Love What Matters by Stacey Jackson Gagnon.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: